joniram/my-website/index.md

 </p>
 <p>
 My PhD research was completed back in 2020.
 During my PhD I developed quantum-dot-based LEDs suitable for quantum information applications, in particular for quantum communication.
-I also hold an MSc and a BSc from TU Munich, focussing on semiconductor physics and photonics.
+I also hold an MSc and a BSc from TU Munich, focussing on semiconductor physics and optics.
 </p>
 </div>